• Skip to main content

 Here’s what you do: Enter the Thompson Hotel lobby.
 Walk past the front desk to the big velvet drapes.
 Turn, walk down the narrow hallway, turn right, and find yourself in Midtown’s secret burger spot.
 The burger and shake hits the spot just like a burger and shake should, and the sweet potato fries are some of the city’s best.

-Italian Restaurants in the Theater District Best Bets
+The Best Italian Restaurants in the Theater District NYC

-It’s easy to find good Italian food in the Theater District.
+Lucikly, it’s easy to find great Italian food in the Theater District.
 Italian food makes a great dining option before or after your show, and works because pretty much everyone likes it (ahem, picky kids).
-Here are some of my top picks for Theater District Italian food.
+Here are some of my top picks for the best Italian restaurants in New York City’s theater district.

 1. All’Antico Vinaio